prl-mushr/mushr-website/content/tutorials/noetic-navigation.md

 ### Prerequisites

-- If in sim, complete the [quickstart tutorial](https://mushr.io/tutorials/quickstart/)
+- If in sim, complete the [quickstart tutorial](https://mushr.io/tutorials/noetic_quickstart/)
-- If on real car, complete the [first steps tutorial](https://mushr.io/tutorials/first_steps/)
+- If on real car, complete the [noetic robot software setup tutorial](https://mushr.io/tutorials/noetic_first_steps/)

 #### Note on dependecies:
 This tutorial is designed for the python3 ROS noetic image.
 It assumes that this accounts for any dependencies needed.

 If you are operating in simulation and use the particle filter for localization, we do not recommend testing with the `sandbox.yaml` default map as the localization system struggles in an open environment (all positions look the same!).
-See the [quickstart tutorial](https://mushr.io/tutorials/quickstart/) for how to change maps.
+See the [quickstart tutorial](https://mushr.io/tutorials/noetic_quickstart/) for how to change maps.

 ## Navigation Stack Overview